Leth4lity/getproxy/README.md

 An automatic , on-demand source of http, socks4 and socks5 proxies.
 Updated every 5-10 minutes

-A child of instacrack - The Ultimate Instagram Account Cracker (https://github.com/Leth4lity/instacrack.git)
+The official proxy grabber of "instacrack" - The Ultimate Instagram Account Cracker (https://github.com/Leth4lity/instacrack.git)

 An automatic , on-demand source of http, socks4 and socks5 proxies.